swape/tablesort/README.md

 This script sorts numbers in the right order.

 If you use table for design a page then you should not use this or anything within the web.
-... but if you do it right and do not use table for design and only for listing thing (the correct way of using tables), then you can use this.
+... but if you do it right and do not use table for design and only for listing things (the correct way of using tables), then you can use this.

-just include the latest jQuery (1.9+) and the css and js files add you are good to go.
+just include the latest jQuery (1.9+) and the css and js files and you are good to go.

-if you have load the table dynamicly to the page with ajax then you can call tableSorter(); like this:
+if you have loaded the table dynamicly to the page with ajax then you can call tableSorter(); like this:

 jQuery(function($){
 	tableSorter();